Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 because of a temporary input node which would in turn, trigger the 'move away from x' node.
 However, now that the predator is not being sensed by the creature, 'move away from x' could cause the creature to move away from a pheromone or food, instead of the predator, as the predator would not be a valid `x`.

+## Coordination and Cooperation

+### Intro

+&nbsp;&nbsp;&nbsp;&nbsp;This idea is likely for version 3 of this program.
+As it stands right now, all creatures are their own thing.
+They do not have any way to communicate with each other.
+I would not expect any of them to ever team up or coordinate anything complex.
+That's when I thought of a very complex type of `dynamic output node`.
+Essentially this output node would work almost like a short range radio, allowing creatures to communicate with each other.
+Having an output node that sends signals to other nodes could help in achieving collective behaviors within the creatures.
+For example, one creature's output could influence the behavior of nearby creatures.